What is an eating disorder?

 What treatment is available for eating disorders in Ireland?

 No one form of treatment suits everybody.
 Some people find that they are able to recover from an eating disorder using self-help methods and support services alone.
-Help is available from a variety of sources, e.g. GPs, counselling, psychotherapy, CBT (cognitive behavioural therapy), nutritionists, social workers, psychologists, psychiatrists, eating disorder recovery programmes in hospitals or in other treatment centres.
+Help is available from a variety of sources, e.g. GPs, counselling, psychotherapy, cognitive behavioural therapy-enhanced (CBT-E), family based treatment (FBT), dietitians, social workers, psychologists, psychiatrists, eating disorder recovery programmes in hospitals or in other treatment centres.
 For many, the combination of a professional help and a non-professional support service works well.
-Sometimes a person might attend a combination of people using a multi-disciplinary approach, for example, a GP or nutritionist who looks after their physical health, and a psychotherapist who will help the person to examine, understand and work through the issues underlying the eating disorder.
+Sometimes a person might attend a combination of people using a multi-disciplinary approach, for example, a GP or dietitian who looks after their physical health, and a psychotherapist who will help the person to examine, understand and work through the issues underlying the eating disorder.
 Each person needs to decide what works best for themselves.
 They will also need continuing support throughout the recovery process.
+For further details, see our treatment guide and the HSE’s Model of Care for Eating Disorders in Ireland.
+For information on support offered by Bodywhys, see here.

 It is precisely because the eating disorder serves a purpose that it becomes very difficult to stop its progress.